wellfire/django-covid/docs/peers.rst

 Resoures are globally identified
 --------------------------------

-Every resource has a *globally unique identifier* which is copied with synced resource.
+Every resource (along with associated files, links, and tags) has a *globally unique identifier* which is copied with synced resource.
 This ensures that a resource can be downloaded from one COVID-19 Library and from yet another and still retain a non-overridable ID that tracks it across instances.
 This GUID is used to identify resources for update.
 It also ensures that the resources you have created for